1 8 Oz To Tsp

 3. Calculate: 18 oz * 6 tsp/oz = 108 tsp

-However, for substances other than water, the density comes into play.
+That said, for substances other than water, the density comes into play.
 Different liquids and even powdered ingredients have varying densities.
-This means that 18 oz of oil will occupy a different volume than 18 oz of honey or 18 oz of flour.
+So in practice, 18 oz of oil will occupy a different volume than 18 oz of honey or 18 oz of flour.
 To accurately convert 18 oz of a substance other than water to teaspoons, you would need to know the substance’s density and use the appropriate conversion formula which incorporates the density factor.
 This typically involves calculating the volume first from the weight and density, then converting the volume to teaspoons.

 The Role of Density in Accurate Conversion